 Students are eligible for the scholarship after completing a two-year diploma or other educational prerequisites in a range of disciplines, but preferably in human resources, occupational health and safety, healthcare, social work, or business.
 The percentage of tuition costs the $6,000 annual scholarship per student covers will be contingent on the number of transfer credits with which prospective students enter the program.

-A joint advisory board comprised of representatives from WorkSafeBC, PCU-WHS, employer and worker organizations, the International Disability Management Standards Council (IDMSC), and relevant academic participants will provide guidance and support for the two-year pilot scholarship program.
+A joint advisory board comprised of representatives from WorkSafeBC, PCU-WHS, employer and worker organizations, the International Disability Management Standards Council (IDMSC), and relevant academic participants will provide guidance and support for the two-year scholarship program.